-Plus, there’s a way to increase the value of your Chase Freedom Flex cash back even further.
+Plus, there’s a way to further increase the value of your Chase Freedom Flex rewards.
 When you also have one of Chase’s premium travel credit cards — the Chase Sapphire Preferred Card, the Chase Sapphire Reserve or the Ink Business Preferred Credit Card — you have the option to convert your Chase Freedom Flex cash back into Ultimate Rewards points at a rate of 1 cent per point.

 Finally, you can potentially increase the value of your Ultimate Rewards points even further by transferring them to any of Chase’s 13 airline and hotel partners.
-This option requires some time and research in order to understand how these partner loyalty programs work, and you’re probably not thinking much about travel at the moment.
-But when airlines return to the skies more broadly, it’s possible to use these points to travel to exotic destinations in first class for very little money.
+This option requires some time and research in order to understand how these partner loyalty programs work, but as airlines return to the skies, it’s possible to use these points to travel to exotic destinations in first class for very little money.